Diploma Course

 Secondary progressions and solar arc directions.
 By learning how to work with secondary progressions and solar arc directions, you will have covered most of the major forecasting techniques in current use.
 Also, you will receive guidance on how to synthesise a forecast using transits, secondary progressions and/or solar arc directions.
 Finding out how to read computer printouts of these directions can save you a lot of time, if you decide to buy astrological calculation software.

-As in Module 4, you will have practical experience of working on case studies.
+As with Module 4, you will gain more experience in working on case studies and practising forecasting techniques.

 Fee for Module 5 is £375.